PretendoNetwork/.github/CONTRIBUTING.md

   }
 }
 ```
-Obviously you shouldn't change proper names or links.
+You should keep proper names or links unchanged.

-You can also use [this **unofficial** tool](https://pretendolocaletester.montylion.dev) to test your translation file for the website.
+You can then test your json file on the website [here](https://pretendo.network/localization)

-* * *

 ## Attribution